frederic-perez/AmE-dictionary/data/idioms.md

 __whitewash__ :two::hammer:
 __whittle down__
 __whiz up__ _Go-karts can whiz up to 45 miles per hour._
+__Who calls the shots?__ Who dictates how this situation or agenda proceeds?
+Who has authority here? _Who calls the shots for Thanksgiving dinner, Mom or Grandma?_
 __who cares__ (who cares?; what do I, you, etc. care?)
 A phrase used to dismiss something as insignificant. _Oh, who cares, it’s not a big deal anyway._
+__who’s who__ __2__ A gathering of the most famous, important, or influential individuals in a larger group, field, or profession. _The gala event is shaping up to be a who’s who of the film industry._
 __whodunit__ :dart: A detective story or mystery story.
 __whole nother thing__
 __whomp up__ To make quickly. _I wasn’t expecting company, but don’t worry, I can whomp up a dinner for us in no time!_
+__whoopsie-daisy__
 __why on earth__ :two: Used to ask a question that emphasizes one’s shock, anger, disgust, incredulity, etc. _Why on earth are they here when the party doesn’t start for hours?_
 __wide berth__ A good distance (between things, people, etc.).
 Originally referred to ships. _Once I learned that there was a lice outbreak, I kept a wide berth from all of my students for the rest of the day._
 __wigged out__
-__wild goose chase__ :two: A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._ A prolonged or chaotic search for something that is difficult to find (often because it does not exist). _I’ve been on a wild goose chase trying to find a bag of Dan’s favorite potato chips._
+__wild goose chase__ :three: A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._ A prolonged or chaotic search for something that is difficult to find (often because it does not exist). _I’ve been on a wild goose chase trying to find a bag of Dan’s favorite potato chips._
+__wild ride__
-__wild__
+__wild__ :two::hammer:
 __wild-goose chase__ A worthless hunt or chase; a futile pursuit. _I wasted all afternoon on a wild-goose chase._
 __wildest dreams__ :two: All the things that one has ever imagined or hoped.
 Always used in a phrase such as “in (one’s) wildest dreams” or “never in (one’s) wildest dreams.” _Never in my wildest dreams did I think that someday I’d be living in Paris!_
 __willy-nilly__
 __win (one) over__
 __win (something) in a walk__ To win (something) easily, handily, or without much or any effort.
+__win over__
 __win-win__ _A win-win scenario._
 __wind down__ :three::hammer:
 __wind__ __1__ _informal_ A hint, suggestion, or rumor about something.
 Used especially with the verb “get.” _Don’t let the boss catch wind of what you’re doing, or you’ll be fired for sure!_ __2__ _informal_ Intestinal gas; flatulence. _It is quite rude to pass wind so openly when in the company of others!_
+__window dressing__ __2__ By extension, something that makes a person or thing look or seem better than it really is.
 __window of opportunity__
 __window-shopping__ The act of visiting stores, or looking in their windows, to see what is available without buying anything. _My bank account is so sad these days that I’ll only be window-shopping for a while!_
 __wine by the glass__ _A wine list with over 80 wines by the glass._
-__wing it__ :dart::two: To do or attempt something with little preparation in advance; to improvise. _Oh man, I totally forgot that I’m supposed to do this presentation today—I’ll just have to wing it._
+__wing it__ :dart::four: To do or attempt something with little preparation in advance; to improvise. _Oh man, I totally forgot that I’m supposed to do this presentation today—I’ll just have to wing it._
 __winning ways__ One’s charming, endearing, or likeable personality or demeanor. _It wasn’t hard for me to spot Kelly’s winning ways immediately—she has been bubbly and upbeat since the moment we met._
+__wino__ _slang_ An alcoholic, especially one who chronically or habitually drinks wine.
 __wipe the floor__
+__wire__
+__wise guy__ __2__ A mobster.
+__wish (one) well__
+__wishful thinking__ :two::hammer: :es: espejismo, ilusión
 __wishy washy__ _slang_ Indecisive or not reliable.
 __wishy-washy__ :two::hammer:
 __wit’s end__ :two::dart: A state of distress that is reached when someone has no more patience.
 Often used in the phrase “at wit’s end” or “at (one’s) wit’s end.” _The baby’s been crying for hours, and I’ve reached my wit’s end!_
-__witch hunt__
+__witch hunt__ :two: An attempt to blame and punish people who hold unpopular views and opinions, often under the guise of some other investigation. _The ruling party’s witch hunt against its detractors sparked a civil war._
 __witching hour__ _The pizzeria servers until the witching hours._
 __with (one’s) blessing__ With one’s express approval, consent, or well-wishes. _I asked Samantha to marry me, with her mother and father’s blessing, of course._
 __with (one’s) head held high__ Displaying pride and confidence, often (but not always) after something has gone wrong. _Even though I knew I blew the presentation, I walked out of the conference room with my head held high… and then cried in my car._